Easter holiday travel disruption expected on trains, flights and roads

 Road

+The weekend from Friday 11 to Sunday 13 April is likely to see heavy traffic, particularly on links to and from the Channel ports – particularly Dover – and the Eurotunnel terminal at Folkestone.

+The AA says the busiest day over the Easter spell will be Thursday 17 April, with 19.8 million motorists in their vehicles at some stage of the day.
+Good Friday looks almost as busy.

-The RAC predicts 21 million “getaway journeys” will be made over the weekend of 4-6 April, in addition to normal traffic.
-Based on previous experience, The Independent expects the heaviest traffic on four key arteries:
+For holiday journeys within the UK, based on previous experience, The Independent expects the heaviest traffic on four key arteries:

 - M6 anywhere north of Birmingham, especially Preston and beyond as holidaymakers head for Blackpool and the Lake District.